-Subnet Mask: Enter the subnet mask of the router.
-The default subnet mask is 255.255.255.0.
+Subnet Mask: Enter the Subnet Mask of the router.
+The default subnet mask is of your choice by entering it into this field.

-Management The default address to access the router's configuration is Link: http://dlinkrouter.local./ Here, you can replace dlinkrouter with a name of your choice.
+Management The default address to access the router's configuration utility is

+Link: http://dlinkrouter.local./ You may replace dlinkrouter with a name

-Local Domain Enter the domain name (optional).
+Local Domain Enter the Local Domain Name (optional).